pysmo/aimbat-docs/_build/html/_sources/docfiles/gettingData.txt

 #.
 Create a sod recipe and place it in the folder that you would like the data to download to.
     - :code:`sod -f <recipename>.xml`
 #.
-Run \verb"sodcut.sh" to cut the seismogram around phase wanted
+Run :code:`sodcut.sh` to cut the seismogram around phase wanted
     - check model within :code:`cutevseis.sh`
     - run using :code:`sodcut.sh <name>`
     - watch :code:`sdir = processed seismograms`